SUSYUSTC/BBMM/README.md

 The kernel calculations are cached by default.
 If you want to play with them by yourself you may want `YOUR_KERNEL.clear_cache` or disable the cacheing by `YOUR_KERNEL.set_cache_state(False)`.

+The usage of more advanced kernels is shown in the test examples.

 ## References ##
 1. Wang, Ke Alexander, Geoff Pleiss, Jacob R. Gardner, Stephen Tyree, Kilian Q. Weinberger, and Andrew Gordon Wilson.
 “Exact Gaussian processes on a million data points.” arXiv preprint arXiv:1903.08114 (2019).
 Accepted by NeurIPS 2019 [[Link]](https://arxiv.org/abs/1903.08114)
 2. Gardner, J. R., Pleiss, G., Bindel, D., Weinberger, K. Q., & Wilson, A. G. (2018).
 Gpytorch: Blackbox matrix-matrix gaussian process inference with gpu acceleration. arXiv preprint arXiv:1809.11165.
 Accepted by NeurIPS 2018 [[Link]](https://arxiv.org/abs/1809.11165)